chris-k-njit/MunicipalOrdinanceProject/README.md

 * AnythingLLM, Hugging Face (Free LLMs)
 * GCP

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
 (NO TAGS YET)

 ## Authors
 * **Chris Keddell** - *Initial work* - [chris-k-njit](https://github.com/chris-k-njit)
 * **Mark S.** - *Initial work* - [markszcz](https://github.com/markszcz)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
-(NONE AT THIS TIME, ADD ON IN FUTURE)

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details